KibuKuhn/myfavorites/README.md

 * Currently myfavoriites expects the system tray on top of the screen.

 # Prebuilt version
-Folder prebuilt contains 'myfavorites', a Linux runnable built with GraalVM.
+Folder prebuilt contains 'myfavorites-1.0.0', a Linux runnable built with GraalVM.
+You need runnable, jar and script.

 System tray